 An interesting thing happened this weekend that allowed me to fully appreciate what it must be like to use a computer without the benefit of sight.

-I have a nearly new Macbook Pro that has been seeing action in some rough circumstances of late, and while a relatively rugged machine, it is still a pretty delicate piece of expensive consumer electronics.
+I have a nearly new MacBook Pro that has been seeing action in some rough circumstances of late, and while a relatively rugged machine on the outside, it is still a pretty delicate piece of expensive consumer electronics inside.

-As the result of carelessness and daredevilry it ended up with a fancy Retina display of the busted variety.
+As the result of carelessness and daredevilry it ended up with a Retina display of the busted and cracked variety.

 I have multiple machines, so using this particular one as desktop until I can replace the display has worked out thus far with some minor annoyances here and there mostly related to having only an external display available.